v-yadli/emacs-term-toggle/README.md

 I will see if they would like to have it in Melpa.

-Alternatively you may install it manually, if you don't know how to do it, please follow instructions as stated in the therm-toggle.el.
+Alternatively you may install it manually by adding term-toggle.el to your load path and either generating autoloads, or require term-toggle.el when Emacs starts.

 ## Usage